Visit Nocera Umbra

 * The concept of the 'Madonna without sin' was fought for by the Franciscans, according to whom the Virgin Mary was conceived through a kiss between Joachim and Anna.
 This theme is clear in the painting the figures below the Madonna, who exchange a kiss.

-The Museum also has works by Niccolò di Liberatore called L’Alunno (1430-1503), including the altarpiece executed in 1483 for the main altar of the Cathedral of the city.
+The Museum also has works by Niccolò di Liberatore called L’Alunno (1430-1503), including the altarpiece executed in 1483 for the main altar of the cathedral.
 In the 19th century it was preserved in the sacristy of the Cathedral of Nocera Umbra.
-The saints who stand next to the group of the Virgin Mary and Child are Rinaldo and Felicissimo, the Patron Saints of Nocera Umbra and the work is considered one of the peaks achieved by “L’Alunno”.
+The saints who stand next to the group of the Virgin Mary and Child are Rinaldo and Felicissimo, the Patron Saints of Nocera Umbra and the work is considered one of the highlights achieved by “L’Alunno”.

 In the museum there are also some Roman remains, among which a milestone of the ancient Flaminia Road, a female portrait and some mosaic fragments.